A Half Century of Fellowship: Wyeth Foundation for American Art Symposium

 Friday, October 9, 2020, 1–5:30 P.M.

 Celebrate fifty years of advancement, discovery, and scholarship in the field of art history through the Smithsonian American Art Museum’s preeminent fellowship program.
-Join us for a virtual symposium that chronicles the development and impact of the oldest and largest fellowship program in the world for American art.
-Enjoy learning about new research by distinguished former fellows and listen to a series of PechuKucha-style fast-paced talks that highlight efforts to expand the field in the age of Black Lives Matter, decolonization, climate change, globalization, and digital scholarship.
+This 2020 symposium chronicled the development and impact of the oldest and largest fellowship program in the world for American art.
+Watch the webcast to hear research talks by distinguished former fellows and listen to a series of PechuKucha-style fast-paced presentations that highlight efforts to expand and further the field.

 Symposium Webcast